Hark, Hark! The Dogs Do Bark: Popular usage

 It has also been used as an epigraph to some larger piece of work.
 In the 1850s, poet Adeline Dutton Train Whitney used "Hark Hark" to introduce one of her works in Mother Goose for Grown Folks.
 More recent years have seen the rhyme being used in similar fashion, but not in literary works.
 Instead, it has appeared a few times as epigraphs to particular chapters in scholarly non-literary texts, including one written by Peruvian economist Hernando de Soto Polar and another by South African journalist Allister Sparks.

+The entire rhyme is heard on a loudspeaker in the British children's television series, Teletubbies.
+The episode is number 148 in season two, and aired in April 1998.

 The first line of the rhyme entered the official transcript of the New Zealand House of Representatives in 1953.
 In September of that year, Eruera Tirikatene was asking a series of questions regarding Māori affairs.
 At one point, Geoffrey Sim responded to Tirikatene's comments by exclaiming "Hark, hark, the dogs do bark!
 It is difficult to get a word in," to which Tirikatene responded "You are like a dog barking at the moon."
 Speaker of the House Matthew Oram immediately re-established order.

 In Men At Arms, a novel by Terry Pratchett, "Hark, Hark" is said to be a part of the Charter of the Beggars Guild.